 \subsection{Data Generation and Hyperparameter Choice}

 We have used a batch size of 256 for training our algorithms with SMILE and MINE method.
-It is worth to mention that all algorithms are trained in a few minutes at each SNR.
-The learning rate is set to .0001 for each of NIT and NMIE networks.
+All algorithms are trained in a few minutes at each SNR.
+The learning rate is set to $.0001$ for each of NIT and NMIE networks.
 We have used Adam optimizer and for SMILE method the clipping parameters $\tau$ is set to $0.2$.
-The gradient clipping is set to 0.2 in all cases.
-Results are obtained using a 10 round estimate and averaging between rounds to produce smooth and reliable estimates for different quantities.
+We use gradient clipping in all cases to avoid exploding gradients.